mvr/mvr.github.io/posts/placebo-ethics.md

 [nocebo](https://en.wikipedia.org/wiki/Nocebo) effect concerns
 patients whose conditions worsen due to their own negative expectations.
 For example, being told the side-effects of a drug can make it more likely for these side-effects to manifest.
-Popularising the nocebo effect could help counteract this: people may recognise that an effect they are feeling is due to their own expectations, helping them overcome it.
+Maybe there is a duty to popularise the nocebo effect as much as possible: people may recognise that an effect they are feeling is due to their own expectations, helping them overcome it.